Medicare Diabetes Prevention Program (MDPP) - Frequently Asked Questions

 Can MDPP suppliers provide incentives (or free items) to beneficiaries?

-Beneficiary engagement incentives are optional, and MDPP suppliers can opt to provide them at their own expense.
-CMS will not fund or pay suppliers for beneficiary engagement incentives offered as part of the MDPP expanded model.
-Any free item or service provided to an MDPP beneficiary by an MDPP supplier must meet the requirements for beneficiary engagement incentives.
-These are listed below.
-If any MDPP supplier is interested in providing these items and wants to determine whether the particular item or service they are interested in providing qualifies as a beneficiary engagement incentive per MDPP regulations, then we suggest that the MDPP supplier consult with legal counsel.
+Beneficiary engagement incentives (BEIs) are described at § 424.210 Beneficiary engagement incentives under the Medicare Diabetes Prevention Program expanded model.
+BEIs are optional, and MDPP suppliers can opt to provide them at their own expense.
+CMS will not fund or pay suppliers for BEIs offered as part of the MDPP expanded model.
+Any free item or service provided to an MDPP beneficiary by an MDPP supplier must meet the requirements for BEIs.
+If any MDPP supplier is interested in providing these items and wants to determine whether the particular item or service they are interested in providing qualifies as a BEI per MDPP regulations, the MDPP supplier should consult with legal counsel.
+Please see the following requirements for BEIs below:

 1. The item or service must be furnished directly to an MDPP beneficiary by an MDPP supplier or by an agent of the MDPP supplier, such as a coach, under the MDPP supplier’s direction and control.